ydeleon6/coinbase-tax-collector/documentation/quick-start.md

     b.
 Copy and paste the code below into the terminal:

     ```sh
-    $ > python3 coinbase-tax-collector.py <file path of your CSV file> <accounting method>
+    $ > python3 coinbase-tax-collector.py <file path of your Coinbase CSV file> <accounting method>
     ```

     c.
-After running the code above, Coinbase Tax Collector will produce a new CSV file.
+After running the code above, CTC will print results in the terminal and produce a new CSV file titled taxable-events.csv.

 4. Review your capital gain or loss value.

     a.
 Review output in the terminal.

     b.
-Alternatively, CTC will create a new CSV with your calculated value titled taxable-events.csv.
-Open the output CSV and see column K.
+Alternatively, review taxable-events.csv.
+Open the file and see column K.